-Stockade and Rondout Districts
+Stockade and Rondout Districts 1

 to make people aware that they

 are entering historically

 important section of the City

 6.1.5: Design a walking trail through

-0.1.5.
 Historic Districts

-C 1 C.

 6.1.6: Develop phone apps with

 information about the landmarks

 in a district so that people are

-647 both informed and entertained
+both informed and entertained

 6.1.7: Ensure that the Greenline

 provides entryways into the

 City's Historic Districts

 6.1.8: Support the preparation of

 Preservation, Interpretive and

 Marketing Plans

 Objective 6.2: Simplify the regulatory programs

 and protections to ease

 processing of development

 approvals involving Historic

 resources

 6.2.1: Develop procedures to

-coordinate and streamline
+0.2.1. coordinate and streamline

 review functions by multiple

 agencies

 Objective 6.3: Actively seek preservation and

-maintenance of historic
+Objective 0.5. maintenance of historic

 resources through public-private

 partnerships, including seeking

 State Funding for rehabilitation

 6.3.1: Allow a zoning incentive for

+0.3.1: -

 adaptive reuse of landmark

 buildings, should their current

 use prove untenable

 6.3.2: Task Landmarks Commission

 with Assistance to local

 Landmark Owners

 Goal 7: Be proactive rather than reactive

 in improving public

 infrastructure including City

 streets, water and wastewater

 infrastructure, as well as

 enhanced park facilities

 Objective 7.1: Improve the operation of the

 wastewater treatment system

-and safeguard the infrastructure
+and safeguard the infrastructure 1

+from future surge and sea level

 rise

 7.1.1: Develop a plan to mitigate both

 near- and long-term risk to the

 wastewater treatment facility

 7.1.2: Implement and improve the Long

-Term Control Plan so that
+, Term Control Plan so that

 combined sewer overflows are

 reduced

 7.1.3: Reduce stormwater, erosion,

-upland flooding and combined
+7.1.5. upland flooding and combined

 sewer overflows through green

 infrastructure, low-impact

 development and best

 stormwater management

 practices

 7.1.4: Promote natural vegetation,

 swales, rain gardens, and

 similarly environmental

 conscious landscape practices

 7.1.5: Protect and maintain the quality

 of water service and all utility

 services provided by the City of

 Kingston

 Objective 7.2: Improve the condition and

-, appearance of the City's
+appearance of the City's

 roadways and sidewalks

 7.2.1: Seek partnerships and seize

 upon every opportunity to

 "green" streets, sidewalk spaces,

 paths, and waterfront areas

 7.2.2: Ensure that Kingston's Bluestone

 and other historic materials are

 highlighted and protected in

 transportation and way-finding

 projects, and that these projects

-are planned with the potential of
+are planned with the potential of 1

 historic materials for

 placemaking central to the

 process

 Objective 7.3: Increase the access and

-- j maintenance of neighborhood
+maintenance of neighborhood

 parks and recreation facilities

-7.3.1: Implement and prioritize the 1
+7.3.1: Implement and prioritize the ·

-goals and recommendations
+, goals and recommendations

 outlined in the City's Parks and

+1

 Recreation Master Plan

-Objective 7.4: Increase the more efficient use +